User Guide

 This is handy if you tend to close and reopen the same apps throughout the day.
 The next time you open them, they'll go right back where they were.

-Toggle it on or off from the tray menu at any time.
-Your choice is remembered between sessions.
+Both settings are remembered between sessions.
+Toggle either one on or off from the tray menu at any time.

 7. Monitor Profiles